ucb-ist-drupal/ucberkeley_cas-7/README.md

 Pantheon customers can use [this email template with default Pantheon settings](https://wikihub.berkeley.edu/display/drupal/Launch+your+Pantheon+site?src=search#LaunchyourPantheonsite-RegisterforCalNetauthentication).
 Non-Pantheon customers can use [this generic template](https://wikihub.berkeley.edu/display/calnet/CAS+Registration).

-Answering "Yes" to the "Requires Re-authentication" is considered the best practice for UC Berkeley Drupal sites.
-For more about this see [Logout Behavior](#Logout_Behavior).

 ### Localhost Sites Do Not Require Registration ###

 Developers working local webserver do not need to register URLs like